-- 1. Manage CRARF grant application process. - 2.
-Make recommendations to the C. R. Anderson Research Foundation Board (ABC Executive Director, President, [ABC immediate past president], and three past presidents) about who should get what amount from CRARF. - 3.
-Mentor early-career and emerging scholars.
+- 1. Mentor early-career and emerging scholars. - 2.
+Manage CRARF grant application process. - 3.
+Make recommendations to the C. R. Anderson Foundation Board (which includes the ABC Executive Director, the ABC President, the ABC immediate past president, and two past presidents) about which applicants should receive funds from CRARF. - 4.
+Manage and maintain records concerning the grant recipients' progress and results. - 5.
+Share information about grant applications, grant awards, and grantees' progress with both the ABC Board and the C. R. Anderson Foundation Board.

-The CRARF Committee is appointed by the incoming ABC President to serve during the President's term of office.
+The CRARF Chair is appointed by the incoming ABC President to serve during the President's term of office.